 Be predictable.
 Travel in a consistent and predictable manner.
 Keep right and pass on left.
 Look behind before changing positions on the trail.

 Be respectful.
 Slow down and use caution when approaching other trail users and blind turns.
 Please keep speed under 10 mph on City hard surface trails.
 When passing, use bell and let the person know you are passing in a friendly voice.

 Electric-assist bicycles ONLY.
 Class I pedal-assist and Class II throttle-assist e-bikes are allowed on City of Durango hard surface trails.
 No electric-assist motorized skateboards, scooters, onewheels, etc. allowed on City trails.

 E-Bikes yield to all other trail users.
 Yielding the right-of-way requires slowing down to a safe speed, being prepared to stop, establishing communication and passing safely.

 View the current City Ordinance O-2018-25 here.

-One-year trial at Twin Buttes for Class I pedal-assist Electric Mountain Bikes (eMTBs)
+One-year trial at Twin Buttes for Class I pedal-assist Electric Mountain Bikes (eMTBs) is now closed

 eMTB Riding Etiquette